MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 ::: moniker range=">= azure-devops-2020"

-If you are adding a user to Azure DevOps for the first time, see [Add account users for Azure DevOps](../accounts/add-organization-users.md?toc=/azure/devops/organizations/security/toc.json&bc=/azure/devops/organizations/security/breadcrumb/toc.json).
+If you're adding a user to Azure DevOps for the first time, see [Add account users for Azure DevOps](../accounts/add-organization-users.md?toc=/azure/devops/organizations/security/toc.json&bc=/azure/devops/organizations/security/breadcrumb/toc.json).

 > [!NOTE]
 > To enable the new user interface for the Project Permissions Settings Page, see [Enable preview features](../../project/navigation/preview-features.md).